elusivecodes/FyreCommand/README.md

 **Has Command**

-Check if a command exists.
+Determine whether a command exists.

 - `$alias` is a string representing the command alias.